 Why does exempt vs. nonexempt matter?

-The Fair Labor Standards Act, or FLSA, is a law that explains how people should be treated at work.
-It includes standards on minimum wage, leave, overtime, record-keeping, and much more.
+The Fair Labor Standards Act (FLSA) is a law that explains how people should be treated at work.
+It includes standards on minimum wage, leave, overtime, record-keeping, and more.

 When it comes to classifications, the FLSA divides employees into two spheres: